 I am an artist, a writer, a poet.
 I operate in the artistic mode in most aspects of my life, from cooking, to writing, to decorating, painting, photography....
-When I garden, I paint with colors, fragrance, textures and soul.
-When I cook I create with a sense of taste and smell and color as well as with my palate.
-When I compose poetry i hear music.
-When on a photo shoot I take time to get into the spirit of the moment and the subject.
-I need time to get to know my subject, be that a landscape, a person, or an object.
+I take time to get to know my subject, be that a landscape, a person, or an object.
 I look at it from as many angles as I can, analyze color and light and spatial relationships.
 I try to look for secrets, see the hidden beauty, and play out exploratory scenarios.
 I use multiple media to fashion a piece of art.
 Taking a photograph from being just a photograph to turn it into something that is my creation, made uniquely by me, rendering my vision, something that stands out, that makes you look twice and is very pleasing to me and hopefully to others, is a skill and ambition that I continue to refine.
 I love beauty and prefer to work bringing out beauty or revealing it when it is hidden or passed over.
 My personal approach sums up seeing BEAUTY in nature, artifacts, travels, every day objects in daily living.
-I have a particular fondness for textures and history as I witness in old cities: My first love was painting, drawing and working with watercolors.
-My love of color and textures can be ably expressed with digital photography and my creativity has found new modes of expression with the modern advances in technology in digital photography and post production use of software: Photography translates into the "Art of writing with light," and I write.
+I have a particular fondness for textures and history, as I witness in old cities: My first love was painting, drawing and working with watercolors.
+My love of color and textures can be ably expressed with digital photography and my creativity has found new modes of expression with the modern advances in technology in digital photography and post production use of softwares: Photography translates into the "Art of writing with light," and I write.

 I love to share the awe I feel for the magnificent beauty of nature in all its vastness and in its most minute visions, in rich, deep, lush, vibrating color.
 The inspiration of impressionism combined with observations of vibrant color around the Mediterranean and especially in Florence and Venice in Italy, and along the Côte d'Azur and in the Provence (France) deeply influence my color palette.
 There is a uniquely different, mysterious and vibrant color scheme all around the Mediterranean and the play of light and shade, their warmth and natural beauty never cease to fascinate me.
-These locations are also a special place to visit stunning art museums, and the works of the great masters of the Renaissance as well as the more modern works of Renoir, Picasso, Chagall, Matisse seen in their native environment are an inspiration.
 I also feel a deep connection to all of creation and a reverent awe to the magnificence of our universe.
 This mystic connection is often found in some of my favorite works and some of my preferred creations evolved because of a meditation on the subject and a transformative experience that was felt and translated into a new way of seeing or feeling.

-Years ago I worked in my own painting studio and it was one of the happiest and most productive artistic times in my life.
-I was teaching art classes in the local art center, working on commissioned work for a number of years and delivered many projects in stained glass and paintings, and I designed a major restaurant.
-Through the use of my camera and my vision I create and express the seen, the unseen, and a dream.
-The last few years I have developed a particular interest in working with my photography and working on new computer and software techniques, taking my photography several steps further to another level of abstract and contemplative art.
-I visit every museum I can get close too and some of my more recent visits over the last two years are The Philipps Gallery in Washington DC; The Cleveland Art Museum, Ohio; the musée du Jeu de Paume and the Quai d' Orsai in Paris, France; The Mesnil Collection in Houston, TX; the Musée Chagall in Nice and the Musée Picasso in Antibes, France.
+Years ago I worked in my own painting studio.
+In the summers, while not in graduate school-- I was teaching art classes in the local arts center, working on commissioned work and delivered many projects in stained glass and paintings, and I designed a major restaurant for a local business man.
+Now, through the use of my camera and my vision, I create and express the seen, the unseen, and a dream.
+The last few years I developed a particular interest in working with my photography and working on new computer and software techniques, taking my photography several steps further to another level of abstract and contemplative art.
+I visit every museum I can get close too and some of my more recent visits over the last two years are The Philipps Gallery in Washington DC; The Cleveland Art Museum, Ohio; the musée du Jeu de Paume, the Orangerie and the Quai d' Orsai in Paris, France; The Mesnil Collection in Houston, TX; the Musée Chagall in Nice and the Musée Picasso in Antibes, France.

-My current work is free lance and by commission:
+My work is free lance and by select commission.

--- I frequently travel to Europe, Germany, Italy and France and I collect series and materials for publications and books.
-Throughout my work is a search for capturing the beautiful, nature, light, and its effects and reflections on objects, architecture, colors, and man made structures.
+-- I frequently travel to Europe, Germany, Italy and France and I photograph and collect materials for publications and books.

-I take special orders and work for clients by commission:
+I sometimes take special orders and work for clients by commission: